 Do I have to use a funeral director to take care of someone who has died?

 No. In Massachusetts, as in most states, it is legal to care for your own dead without using a funeral home.
 You can keep the deceased at your home, take care of all of the necessary paperwork yourself, transport the body to the crematory and conduct a service without a funeral director.
-There are funeral directors who will work with you to provide only those services that you would like to purchase (see the most recent FCAEM funeral home survey for a list of those funeral directors who will work with families on customized arrangements and the Caring for Your Own brochure – both located on the FCAEM website.)
+There are funeral directors who will work with you to provide only those services that you would like to purchase (see the most recent FCAEM funeral home survey for a list of those funeral directors who will work with families on customized arrangements and Caring for Your Own Dead – both located on the FCAEM website.)